intelligence-csd-auth-gr/keyphrase-extraction-via-summarization/README.md

 ### Automated Data Set-up

 **Download all datasets (KP20K, NUS, ACM & SemEval) used in the experiments [here](https://drive.google.com/file/d/19v_gSkI0Qo_BXyNFS9VOc3-0GuELf_Fl/view?usp=sharing) OR follow the instructions below to set them up manually.** To place the data in the working project folder, paste the downloaded ``data/`` folder into the root folder of the project.
+The downloaded folder cointains all necessary folder under the ``/data/preprocessed_data/`` folder, so skip the folder creation step (see section "Folders" below).

 ### Manual Data Set-up